rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 ### Sequence learning

-We have developed a theoretical framework for sequence learning – what we consider the most fundamental operation of all neocortical tissue.
-We’ve shown how a biologically detailed model of pyramidal neurons with thousands of synapses and active dendrites can learn transitions of patterns, and how a network of neurons can form a robust sequence memory.
+Memory and recall of sequences is an essential component of inference and behavior.
+We believe that sequence memory is occurring in multiple layers of the neocortex.
+We’ve shown how a layer of pyramidal neurons with active dendrites, arranged in mini-columns, will learn transitions of patterns and form a robust sequence memory.

 Find more information on [sequence learning](/neuroscience-research/cortical-theory/sequence-learning/) and prediction in cortex.